 The Tragedy of the Wisconsin Spring Election

-Wisconsin Republicans have been tearing at the fabric of the state's democracy for the better part of the last decade, and holding in-person voting during a pandemic is their lowest moment yet.
+Wisconsin Republicans have been tearing at the fabric of the state's democracy for the better part of the last decade.

 The Recombobulation Area is a weekly opinion column by veteran Milwaukee journalist Dan Shafer.
 Learn more about it here.